Archive for the 'film' Category

 The Searchers – 1956

-Let’s take one last look at the Searchers.
+Let’s take one last look at The Searchers.
 When John Wayne’s Ethan Edwards finally confronts Scar, the Comanche Chief who killed Wayne’s family, we realize that Scar is just a wounded variation of Ethan.
 Facing his wounded alter-ego almost destroys Ethan, but in the end it allows for healing.
 Only then can Ethan Edwards head back home with the girl.
 It is not just Ethan who might heal but the whole country, Ford implies, if the country can follow Ethan’s example and come to terms with the tragedies in its past.

 All in all, not a bad bit of insight from a Western.
 Let’s hope that kind of progress can still come, even in our time, even for us.
-That’ll be the day, right Pilgrim?
+That’ll be the day, right pilgrim?

 Here’s to you, John Ford.
 Thank you kindly for all you taught us.